-Testosterone makes us overvalue our own opinions at the expense of cooperation, research from the Wellcome Trust Centre for Neuroimaging at UCL (University College London) has found.
-The findings may have implications for how group decisions are affected by dominant individuals.
+Testosterone gives people an inflated ego that makes us overconfident in our opinions and dismissive of others, according to a study conducted by the Wellcome Trust Centre for Neuroimaging at UCL (University College London).
+The conclusions might shed light on how group decisions are affected by influential individuals.

-Thus this spectrum of behaviors can be interpreted in different ways by different people.
-But one thing seems to be sure, men with higher testosterone appear to be on average more successful in life.
+Thus this spectrum of behaviors can be interpreted differently by different people.
+But one thing seems to be sure — men with higher testosterone appear to be, on average, more successful in life.

 Group versus Individual or Collective Versus Minority of One